pesalerno/Pseudacris-island-genomics/Pseudacris-data-filters-results.md

 		0 SNPs failed missingness test ( GENO > 0.5 )
 		68 SNPs failed frequency test ( MAF < 0.02 )
 		After frequency and genotyping pruning, there are 1688 SNPs

+Final proportion of missing data in matrix:

+	Total genotyping rate in remaining individuals is 0.817583